Rodney Crowell: 2001–2010: Songwriting success, critical acclaim

-In 2009, Crowell wrote Wynonna Judd's title track to her album Sing: Chapter 1, which also was released in 2009.
-The song was given several electronic dance music remixes, and sent to dance radio as Judd's second release from the album.
+In 2009, Crowell wrote Wynonna Judd's title track to her album Sing: Chapter 1, which was also released in 2009.
+The song was given several electronic dance music remixes and sent to dance radio as Judd's second release from the album.
 In August 2009, the single reached No. 4 on the U.S. Billboard Hot Dance Club Songs chart.

 Crowell produced Chely Wright's 2009 album, Lifted Off the Ground.
 Wright also made a cameo appearance in Crowell's 2008 music video for his single "Sex and Gasoline".

 2011–present

 Vintage Books published Crowell's memoir, Chinaberry Sidewalks, in 2011.
 "Chinaberry Sidewalks" focuses primarily on Crowell's relationship with his parents’ marriage and his own early years growing up in Houston, Texas.

 In 2012, Vanguard Records released KIN: Songs by Rodney Crowell and Mary Karr.
-Karr wrote the lyrics and Crowell set them to music.
+Karr wrote the lyrics, and Crowell set them to music.
 KIN was Karr's first foray into songwriting.
 Crowell performed four tracks on the album; one as a duet with Kris Kristofferson.
 A variety of other artists recorded the other songs on the album, including Norah Jones, Vince Gill, Lucinda Williams, Lee Ann Womack, Rosanne Cash, Kris Kristofferson and Emmylou Harris.

 On February 26, 2013, Crowell and Emmylou Harris released Old Yellow Moon on Harris' longtime label Nonesuch Records.
 The album reached Number 4 on Billboard's Country albums chart and Number 29 on the Billboard Hot 200 charts.
-In 2013, the album won the Americana Music Awards' Album of the Year award and Crowell and Harris were named group/duo of the year.
+In 2013, the album won the Americana Music Awards' Album of the Year award, and Crowell and Harris were named group/duo of the year.
 On January 26, 2014, Crowell won his second Grammy Award when Old Yellow Moon won the Grammy for Best Americana Album.
 On May 11, 2015, Crowell and Emmylou Harris released The Traveling Kind on Nonesuch Records.

 Crowell released his first album on New West Records, Tarpaper Sky, on April 15, 2014.
 Crowell co-produced the record with his long-time collaborator, Steuart Smith.
 In the fall of 2014, Crowell was hired as music director for the Hank Williams biopic I Saw the Light.

 In 2015, Crowell provided background vocals on "It Doesn't Hurt Right Now", a song he co-wrote with Jewel for her album Picking Up the Pieces as well as on "Holy War", a track which appears on I Am the Rain, a 2016 album by Chely Wright.
-On December 20, 2016, Crowell released a music video for the song "It Ain't Over Yet", which features guest vocals from Rosanne Cash and John Paul White as well as harmonia from Mickey Raphael.
+On December 20, 2016, Crowell released a music video for the song "It Ain't Over Yet", which features guest vocals from Rosanne Cash and John Paul White as well as harmonica from Mickey Raphael.
 The song appears on his album Close Ties, which was released in 2017.
 The album also features a duet with Sheryl Crow titled "I'm Tied To Ya".

 In 2019, Crowell received the Poet's Award from the Academy of Country Music for his achievements in songwriting.
 He also released a collaborative album, titled TEXAS on August 15, 2019.

+In 2023, Crowell appeared in the movie All Happy Families.